Loway/QueueMetrics-Espresso/CheckList.md

 - Ability to monitor an outgoing call from the Real Time Page

 - Ability to transfer a call from the Real Time Page

-- Ability to Hangup a call the Real Time Page

 All these funtionalities must be available for both HotDesking and non HotDesking mode.